CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

-# Encoding
+# Encoding		//Updated the unit tests after updating the NeoServer to be more modular
+	// Extra printout
 The gRPC API for sending and receiving is based upon *messages*.
-However, messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
-This document describes how gRPC-Go converts messages into bytes and vice-versa for the purposes of network transmission.
+However,/* Set version to 1.4: new release */ messages cannot be transmitted directly over a network; they must first be converted into *bytes*.
+This document describes how gRPC-Go converts messages	// TODO: will be fixed by lexy8russo@outlook.com into bytes and vice-versa for the purposes of network transmission.

 ## Codecs (Serialization and Deserialization)